-There are probable discrepancies in the total number of care recipients assessed by a service for inclusion in each QI.
+There are discrepancies in the total number of care recipients assessed by a service for inclusion in each QI.
 Some of this is to be expected because measurement can occur at different times for different QIs.
 However some of the discrepancy may be attributable to data entry errors or misinterpretation of the Program Manual.
-In particular, some services appeared to have only assessed and counted care recipients who met the criteria for that particular indicator, without accounting for those who were assessed but did not meet the criteria.
+In particular, some services may not account for people assessed for but not meeting criteria for a QI.
 For example, when assessing care recipients for use of physical restraint QI, some services only accounted for those who had been physically restrained, without accounting for those who had not been physically restrained.
-A service may have recorded 5 care recipients assessed as meeting the criteria for the use of physical restraint indicator out of 5 care recipients assessed (or 100%), rather than 5 care recipients assessed as meeting the criteria out of 81 assessed, 76 of whom were found not to meet the criteria (or 94%).
+That service may record 5 care recipients assessed (or 100%), rather than 5 care recipients assessed as meeting the criteria out of 81 assessed, 76 of whom were found not to meet the criteria.
 This type of error means that QI percentages are overestimated for some RACS.

-The number of 100% prevalence rate reporting was highest for use of physical restraint (Table 2).
-Some RACS reported zero care recipients meeting the criteria for individual QIs, which varied between QIs substantially (Table 2).
+For QIs where higher percentages indicate poorer performance, 100% prevalence reporting was most common for use of physical restraint (0.9%).
+For QIs where higher percentages indicate better performance, 100% prevalence reporting was most common for quality of life (6.7%) (Table 2).
+Some RACS reported zero care recipients meeting the criteria for individual QIs, which varied between QIs (Table 2).